Harsh2432/Space-Tourism/README.md

 ## Welcome! 👋

-[Space Tourism](https://harsh2432.github.io/Space-Tourism/) project take you for a tour in space 🚀
+[Space Tourism](https://harsh2432.github.io/Space-Tourism/) project takes you for a tour in space 🚀

 ## Technology Used